Kyowa Patent & Law Office

 Attorneys at law with technical background

 An attorney’s deep understanding of the technology is highly beneficial in making persuasive arguments in patent disputes.
 While it is uncommon in Japan for attorneys at law to have technical backgrounds, most of Kyowa’s attorneys at law have master’s or bachelor’s degrees in engineering, pharmaceutics or other sciences.
-With science and engineering backgrounds, Kyowa’s attorneys at law are fully capable of preparing a logical technical theory to persuade the court.
+With science and engineering backgrounds, Kyowa’s attorneys at law are fully capable of preparing a logical technical theory to persuade the courts.